Welcome to our Foundation Stage Page!

 Hello!
 My Name is Mrs Davis and I teach F2 on Mondays!

 Mrs Davis is bubbly and enthusiastic all the time.
 She is definitely lots of fun!
 She likes to spend time with her family and especially enjoys going on trips to the seaside and finding new places to visit.

 Hello!
 Our names are Mrs Jagger and Miss Kon, we are your Early Years Practitioners.

-Miss Kon works in F1 on Mondays and F2 on Thursdays and Fridays.
+Miss Kon also teaches in F1 in the morning and she supports the children in F2 in the afternoons.
 She is very creative and she loves to dance.
 When she isn’t in our classroom, Miss Kon teaches dance to boys and girls.
 She puts on shows at the local theatre and helps us to choreograph our Christmas play.
 Miss Kon also has a little girl and they both love to read books.